GSA/digitalgov.gov/content/events/2019/09/2019-09-25-dap-learning-series-a-deep-dive-into-acquisition-reports.md

 ---
 slug: dap-learning-series-a-deep-dive-into-acquisition-reports
 title: 'DAP Learning Series&#58; A Deep Dive Into Acquisition Reports'
-summary: 'In this webinar, we’ll review the acquisition reporting section in-depth, and discuss usefulness of reports as well as where there may be gaps in data&#46;'
+summary: 'In this webinar, we’ll review the acquisition reporting section in-depth, and discuss usefulness of reports and where there may be gaps in data&#46;'
 featured_image:
   uid:
   alt: ''